thorntail-examples/rest-http-crud/README.md

 # Build the Project

-The project uses Wildfly Swarm to create and package the service.
+The project uses WildFly Swarm to create and package the service.

 Execute the following maven command: